-Quality of Service Profile: Select the profile for prioritizing data traffic.
+Quality of Service Profile: Select the pre-defined profile for prioritizing data traffic.

 - Universal: This profile is the factory setting on standard versions.
-Class of Service (VLAN tag priority) is activated for data prioritization.

-- EtherNet/IP: In this profile, prioritization via DSCP values is activated in addition to Class of Service.
+Class of Service (VLAN tag priority) is activated for data prioritization. - EtherNet/IP: In this profile, prioritization via DSCP values and TCP/UDP ports is enabled in addition to Class of Service.
 This means that preferential treatment is given to EtherNet/IP data traffic.
-Only control packets of redundancy protocols (such as RSTP) are given even higher priority.
+Only control packets of redundancy protocols (RSTP and MRP) are given even higher priority.